Invest

 Establishment of the fairafric Foundation, which holds shares in fairafric GmbH for cocoa farmers

-First Seedrs campaign (Seedrs enables startups to gain their customers as shareholders), in which 264 private individuals participated in fairafric
+First Seedrs campaign (Seedrs enables start-ups to gain their customers as shareholders), in which 264 private individuals have invested in fairafric

 2019